adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - ⭐You can configure the Auto Scaling Group to determine the EC2 instance's health based on Application Load Balancer Health Checks instead of EC2 Status Checks (default)⭐.
 When an EC2 instance fails the ALB Health Checks, it is marked unhealthy and will be terminated while the ASG launches a new EC2 instance.
 - The NLB supports HTTP health checks as well as TCP and HTTPS

-🚀 - Questions to answer later <br>
-Q. what is bursting meaning ? overall as a concept in the cloud ? <br>
-Q. what is SSL/TLS certifications ? who maintains it , generates it?
-IMP things to know about these certificates ? how they work actually? <br>

 ## RDS Aurora ElastiCache
 <details>